BaisycCoin/bsycInstall/scripts/ansible/Readme.md

-## BSYC masternode installation using ansible
+## BaisycCoin masternode installation using ansible

 This directory and subdirectories contains necessary files to install BSYC masternodes using ansible.